 4. Managing Substitutions and Customer Expectations

-Many of us who’ve shopped for groceries online have experienced this: Our requested can of tomato paste is out of stock, so the store has to make a substitution.
-When you know about it in advance, it’s not a big deal — but no one wants to be surprised with a surprise substitution after they get home.
+Many of us who shop for groceries online have experienced this: Our requested can of tomato paste is out of stock, so the store has to make a substitution.
+When you know about it in advance, it’s not a big deal — but no one wants to be surprised with a substitution they didn’t know about after they get home.

 Having an inventory management system that syncs your in-store and online inventory goes a long way toward preventing these scenarios, but some substitutions are inevitable.